dcgc/dcgc.io/_posts/2021-11-26-managed-services.md

 ## What is an IT Management Framework and why is it always a "_mi culpa, tu culpa_"?

-## Security MSS Incident Team - the restless fire brigade who has to put out arsoned fires
+## Security Incident Team - the restless fire brigade who has to put out arsoned fires

-## Security MSS Change Team - the laidback cooking chefs who solely follow pre-made recipes
+## Security Change Team - the laidback cooking chefs who solely follow pre-made recipes

-## Security MSS Problem Team - the too thourough private eyes that never get conclusive evidence
+## Security Problem Team - the too thourough private eyes that never get conclusive evidence

-## Security MSS Assistants and Miscellanous - the "I don't know what the fuck they are doing here" people
+## Security Assistants and Miscellanous - the "I don't know what the fuck they are doing here" people

 ## Security Mid-Management - the controlling people that don't know when to stop